jeniverede/carbon_widget_be/README.md

 add "dev": "nodemon server.js",

 This file is connected to MongoDB with collections for:
-driveSchema: daysOfDriving, carbonProduced
+driveSchema: daysOfDriving, carbonProduced;
-dietSchema: daysPerWeek, carbonProduced
+dietSchema: daysPerWeek, carbonProduced;
 subscribeSchema: email address

 This file runs on PORT 3000,